TEMP0ST/aarnew/index.md

 This workshop is targeted at those who are absolute beginners or ‘tech-curious’.
 It includes a hands-on component, using basic programming commands, but requires no previous knowledge of programming.

+# Workshop aims

-## Learning objectives
+>## Learning Objectives
+>

-By the end of this workshop, learners will be able to:
+> By the end of this workshop, learners will be able to:
+>

-* Participants understand what Jupyter Notebooks are, what they do, how they fit in the research landscape and why they might use them.
+> * Participants understand what Jupyter Notebooks are, what they do, how they fit in the research landscape and why they might use them.

-* Participants learn how to open a Jupyter Notebook in SWAN, CloudStor's Jupyter Notebook environment, and save it for later.
+> * Participants learn how to open a Jupyter Notebook in SWAN, CloudStor's Jupyter Notebook environment, and save it for later.

-* Participants can perform some basic tasks in a notebook, including using Markdown, Python and R.
+> * Participants can perform some basic tasks in a notebook, including using Markdown, Python and R.

 ## Episodes